e-Learning Blog

 4. Others

-This is a teaching material created by taking pictures of instructors actually conducting training and using materials for lectures.
+This is a teaching material created by capturing images of the instructor conducting training and using materials for lectures.

-The most common format is to show both the instructor and the materials related to the explanation on the same screen.
+The mainstream format displays the instructor along with materials that correspond to the explanation content on the same screen.

-In the classroom, the instructor will use a whiteboard to give lectures, but in e-learning, the instructor and materials on the screen will be used to progress learning instead.
+In the classroom, the instructor conducts lectures using a whiteboard, but in e-learning, students progress their learning by watching the instructor and materials on the screen instead.

-This is a video learning material suitable for learning sales know-how and human skills.
+This is a video teaching material suitable for learning sales know-how and human skills.

-Actors and related personnel will appear and progress based on the script.
-By actually seeing the communication taking place, it visually conveys points that are difficult to convey in writing.
+Actors and related personnel appear and proceed based on the script.
+By seeing the actual communication, it visually conveys points that are difficult to express in writing.

 This is a suitable teaching material for understanding and learning how to use equipment and technology.

-By using live-action, the actual movements of the equipment and the operator's hand movements can be accurately conveyed without any misunderstandings.
+By using live-action, the actual movements of the equipment and the actions of the operator are conveyed without misunderstanding.

 4. Others

-Other formats include those that do not fall under the above three categories.
-These may include interview footage and introduction videos for facilities and equipment.
+Other formats are those that do not belong to the three types mentioned above.
+These include interview videos and videos introducing facilities and equipment.

-The process of completing e-learning materials in video format is as follows:
+The process for completing e-learning materials in video format is as follows.

-The storyboard for filming is a representation of the completed educational material in images.
+The storyboard for filming is a visual representation of the completed teaching materials.

-It is composed of screen images and narration.
+It consists of screen images and narration, among other elements.

 Storyboard Image

-We will consider the performers and shooting locations.
-We will also create a "cast list" (koubanhyou) that summarizes the shooting arrangements.
+We will consider the cast and filming locations.
+Additionally, we will create a "shooting schedule" (koban-hyo) that summarizes the filming arrangements.

-As for the performers, when arranging professional actors, we will inform the production company based on conditions such as age and gender, and adjust the schedule.
-Selection may involve choosing from multiple candidates or holding auditions.
+When arranging for professional actors as the cast, we will communicate conditions such as age and gender to the production and coordinate schedules.
+Selection may involve nominating from multiple candidates or conducting auditions.

-If the shooting location is outside the company, it may require prior permission, so caution is necessary.
+If the shooting location is outside the company, prior permission may be required, so caution is necessary.

-Also, if possible, we will conduct a location hunt and confirm the setup of equipment and camera angles on the day of shooting.
-By conducting a location hunt, we can consider the shooting positions for each scene in advance, making it possible to efficiently proceed on the day of shooting.
+Also, if possible, conduct a location scout to check the setup of equipment and camera angles on the day of the shoot.
+By doing a location scout, you can consider the shooting positions for each scene in advance, allowing for a more efficient process on the day of the shoot.

-"Shot List" is a document that summarizes the shooting arrangements.
+The "shooting schedule" is a document that summarizes the arrangements for filming.

-For example, there are cases where the scenes are limited to only the beginning and end of the video for certain actors.
-In such cases, if the shooting is done according to the story of the video, it will be inefficient.
+For example, depending on the cast, there may be cases where their scenes are limited to just the beginning and end of the video.
+In such cases, proceeding with filming according to the story of the video would be inefficient.

-In addition to the actors, it is also assembled taking into account costumes, props, and screen backgrounds.
+In addition to the cast, it also takes into account costumes, props, and background settings.

-During the final stage of preparation, we will make arrangements necessary for filming.
+In the final stage of preparation, we will make the necessary arrangements for the shoot.

 We will arrange equipment and staff.